Iximiel/djson/Readme.md

-# A json library
+# DJSON a json library made for learning the joy of parsing

+> The 'D' is silent

 My take on a json library, for fun and learing